raf181/NetScout-Pi/README.md

 ## Plugin System

 NetScout-Pi uses a modular plugin system that makes it easy to add new diagnostic tools.
+Plugins are now organized into categories for easier navigation through an accordion menu in the sidebar.
 Each plugin consists of:

 1. A **plugin.json** file defining metadata and parameters
 2. A **plugin.go** file implementing the plugin's functionality